Britain's FTSE falls as defensives beat a retreat

-Defensive stocks, usually resilient to economic uncertainty, were among the top fallers, with consumer staples and health care names combining to take over 20 points off the blue-chip FTSE 100 index .FTSE.
+Defensive stocks, usually resilient to economic uncertainty, were among the top fallers, with consumer staples and health care names combining to take over 20 points off the blue-chip FTSE 100 index.

 Many of those names are among the FTSE’s more European-exposed companies, in contrast to the globally-exposed miners, and were hit when Germany’s ZEW sentiment survey came in well below low expectations, a signal that a flare-up in the euro zone crisis had hit Europe’s largest economy.